 This page describes the grinding poverty in English city slums in the early 20th Century and before: the slum housing, rents and incomes, the slum dwellers' costs of living: food and clothing, their way of life, and why it was too difficult to get out.
 Main sources come from the book, 'Round About a Pound a Week' which recorded the findings of a group of women who interviewed families of manual workers in Lambeth, London, in 1909-1913*.

 By the webmaster based on firsthand recollections and additional research

-There was no shortage of extremely poor families in the early 1900s.
+There was no shortage of extremely poor families in early 1900s England.
 Some families were in perpetual poverty which they could not get out of, try as the might, even when the man, the wage earner, was in full-time work.
+Read on:

 The full-time work of the wage earner, i.e. the man, of a typical slum family, brought in about £1 a week in the poorer slums of London - hence the name of my source book.
 However the amount could not be relied on, as the men were frequently laid off without notice if there was no work.
 These men were not skivers.

 The book never uses the term 'slum'.
 That is my interpretation from a modern perspective.
 Certainly the housing which the book describes no longer exists.
 Back in the early 1900s, it was what were known as 'tenements' which were already old and decrepid properties, in contrast to the then relatively new Victorian and Edwardian terraced housing estates, where my mother grew up and which are still giving good service today.

 The rent for the accommodation was around 6 to 8 shillings a week for one or two rooms in fairly large tenement blocks.
 The book makes the point that as a proportion of family income, such rents were significantly higher than those where better off families lived.
 What was left over after paying rents left very little for the other necessities of life with absolutely nothing for bettering themselves.